 Our vision is a world in which these innovative medicines will cure and protect the vulnerable and under-served populations at risk of malaria, and help to ultimately eradicate this terrible disease.

 MMV is a leading product development partnership (PDP) in antimalarial drug research and is in its 20th year.
 Its mission is to reduce the burden of malaria in disease-endemic countries by discovering, developing and delivering new, effective and affordable antimalarial drugs.

 Since its foundation in 1999, MMV and partners have developed and brought forward eleven new medicines: these include Krintafel/Kozenis* (tafenoquine), a single-dose anti-relapse treatment developed with GSK and for uncomplicated malaria, Pyramax® and Pyramax® Granules for children (pyronaridine-artesunate) with Shin Poong, Eurartesim® (dihydroartemisinin-piperaquine) with Sigma-Tau, as well as the first high-quality child-friendly formulation, Coartem® Dispersible (artemether-lumefantrine), with Novartis.
 The further six products have been brought forward by providing significant support to attain WHO prequalification.
-This includes two injectable artesunate products for the treatment of severe malaria, Artesun® from Guilin and Larinate 60 from Ipca Laboratories, two sulfadoxine–pyrimethamine + artesunate amodiaquine (SPAQ) for seasonal malaria chemoprevention from Guilin and S Kant Health, and two rectal artesunate (RAS) products for the pre-referral management of severe malaria from Cipla and Strides Pharma.
+This includes two injectable artesunate products for the treatment of severe malaria, Artesun® from Guilin and Larinate 60 from Ipca Laboratories, two sulfadoxine–pyrimethamine + artesunate amodiaquine products (SPAQ) for seasonal malaria chemoprevention from Guilin and S Kant Health, and two rectal artesunate (RAS) products for the pre-referral management of severe malaria from Cipla and Strides Pharma.

 In addition, MMV has taken over the stewardship of two other medicines for uncomplicated malaria developed by Drugs for Neglected Diseases initiative (DNDi) and partners – ASAQ Winthrop® (artesunate-amodiaquine) and ASMQ (artesunate-mefloquine).